IACETH/prescribeSM_cesm_1.2.x/doc/source/SMforcing.rst

 The forcing dataset is a netCDF file with the variables ``SOILICE`` and ``SOILLIQ`` on it.
 The variables are not in the usual lat/lon format (named :term:`4D`) but in an indexed format (named :term:`3D`).

-The file must have 12 (365) time steps on it to prescribe SM monthly (daily).
+The file must have 12 (365) time steps on it to prescribe SM monthly (daily) means.

 Regional Forcing
 ----------------